vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 is free from warts, quirks, and kinks; so far.
 But that should not stop us from looking for it.

-Reality of modern software development however is that we have to deal with dozens of dependencies that come with their own build systems, and *waf* to my knowledge doesn't handle integration with those dependencies well &mdash; if I recall correctly, you end up writing a bunch of Python code to work with third-party dependencies, which if written poorly can slow you down with long build times.
+Reality of modern software development is that we have to deal with dozens of dependencies that come with their own build systems, and *waf* to my knowledge doesn't handle integration with those dependencies well.
+My recollection is that you end up writing a bunch of Python code to work with third-party dependencies, which if written poorly can slow down the build process.

 > [!NOTE]
 > It's possible that *waf* may have addressed the kind of issues I had